WHAT IS A SMART-GUIDED TOUR?

 2) Favorable price

--For example, Steller’s Eiders weekend self-guided 4-day short break is 450 euros per person.
+-For example, Steller’s Eiders Weekend – Smart-Guided Tour lasting for 4-days is 450 euros per person.
 The approximate cost of a guided short break would be 630 euros per person.

 3) Support from expert